How TACo Works

 In future versions, adopting developers (cohortAuthority

 ) will have the option to tweak certain network-level parameters, which affect the collusion-resistance, redundancy, latency and costs of using TACo.
-These parameters mostly pertain to each cohort of nodes tasked with key material management and condition verification:
+These parameters mostly pertain to each cohort of nodes tasked with cryptographic management and condition verification:

-The number of decrypting shares n i.e. the size of the cohort
+The number of shares n i.e. the size of the cohort

 The frequency and/or business logic for replacing members of the cohort